dalbay/Node.js-Tutorials/README.md

 - Next up modify the template-overview.html. (the opening page that displays all products).
   - The carts-container in this file includes a figure tag for each product.
 Since we don’t know how many products we have, we can’t tell how many figure tags we need initially.
   - Create a template-card.html that will hold only one of those cards (one figure element - one product).
 Copy the figure element from the template-overview.html to template-card.html.
   Delete all the figure tags from the template-overview.html and add a placeholder here for the products ```{%PRODUCT_CARDS%}```.
-Later on we will replace this placeholder with as many cards as we need.
+Later on replace the placeholder with as many cards as needed dynamically.

 template-overview.html:
 ```html